Christian Yelich Player Props: Brewers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks second in MLB with a collective 9.8 strikeouts per nine innings.
+- The 9.8 strikeouts per nine innings put together by the Astros pitching staff ranks second in the league.

-- The Astros have a 3.19 team ERA that ranks first across all MLB pitching staffs.
+- The Astros have a 3.23 team ERA that leads all league pitching staffs.

-- The Astros allow the seventh-fewest home runs in baseball (47 total, one per game).
+- Astros pitchers combine to give up the eighth-fewest home runs in baseball (49 total, one per game).

-- France gets the start for the Astros, his fourth of the season.
-He is 1-0 with a 4.11 ERA and 10 strikeouts in 15 1/3 innings pitched.
+- Bielak gets the start for the Astros, his fourth of the season.
+He is 1-1 with a 2.89 ERA and 19 strikeouts in 18 2/3 innings pitched.

-- In his last appearance on Thursday, the righty went 3 2/3 innings against the Chicago Cubs, giving up six earned runs while surrendering nine hits.
+- His most recent time out was on Saturday against the Oakland Athletics, when the right-hander went five innings, surrendering one earned run while allowing five hits.

-- The 28-year-old has a 4.11 ERA and 5.9 strikeouts per nine innings across three games this season, while allowing a batting average of .250 to his opponents.
+- In four games this season, the 27-year-old has amassed a 2.89 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.